mason-stewart/pizzabot/README.md

-IronBot
+PizzaBot
 =======

-The Iron Yard's IRC bot, based on Heroku's flavor of Hubot: https://github.com/heroku/ircbot
+A Secret IRC bot, based on this flavor of Hubot: https://github.com/parkr/hubot-heroku

-IronBot currently lives in #theironyard on irc.freenode.net